Philosophy and Approach

 2 – Buttercups believe every child is important, unique, and special and endeavour to foster this by:

-• Embracing each child’s uniqueness allowing them to express their ideas, creativity, and feelings naturally and freely.
+- Acknowledging and embracing each child’s uniqueness encourages them to express their ideas, creativity, and feelings naturally and freely.

-• Supporting each child’s varying abilities and allowing and encouraging all children the opportunity to participate in experiences.
+- Supporting each child’s varying abilities and providing all children the opportunity to participate in experiences.

 3 – Buttercups believe parents, carers and families are the first significant and constant caregivers in children’s lives and that invaluable family to educator relationships will allow us to collaboratively work together to promote positive early years education and care by: